-With a wide range of playing styles, Tony has toured worldwide and performed with many notable Latin, Jazz, and pop/broadway artists, including Joe Bataan, Dave Valentine, Candido Camero, Yomo Toro, Randy Brecker, Joel Frahm, Tim Armacost, Thomas Chapin, Brit Woodman, Santi DeBriano, Steve LaSpina, Stanley Jordan, Debbie Gibson, Alex Gemignani, Mary Foster Conklin, Janice Hall, Chuck Cooper, and Frank Wright.
-Tony’s guitar work can be heard on all 52 episodes of the BBC’s show "Third and Bird”.
-He has also performed for the Discovery Channel’s mini series “Going, Going, Gone!” as well as on NPR Broadcasts, and appearances on the NBC Today show in New York, Telemundo (New Jersey) and the ABC Morning Show in both Chicago and Atlanta.
+Tony Romano, guitarist: NYC-based Romano has toured worldwide and performed with Joe Bataan, Dave Valentine, Candido Camero, Yomo Toro, Randy Brecker, Joel Frahm, Tim Armacost, Thomas Chapin, Brit Woodman, Santi DeBriano, Steve LaSpina, Stanley Jordan, Debbie Gibson, Alex Gemignani, Mary Foster Conklin, Janice Hall, Chuck Cooper, and Frank Wright.
 Tony is adjunct faculty at Five Towns College, a "Teaching Artist" for the Kupferberg Center at Queens College, as well as an instructor for The National Guitar Workshop.
-He has an MA in Jazz Performance from the Aaron Copeland School of Music at Queens College, CUNY.

-He has performed alongside many notable musicians including Kenny Werner, John McNeil, Diane Moser, Andrew Green, Rudy Royston, Benjamin Koppel, Steve Davis (drummer), Junior Mance, Bjorn Solli, Mark Marino, Dave Eggar, Jay Azzolina, Jeff Hirschfield, Ron Affif, Ed Soph, Stefan Karllson and Brad Shepik, among many others.
+Daniel Foose, bassist: Currently the bassist for Lady Gaga, Foose has performed alongside many other notable musicians including Kenny Werner, John McNeil, Diane Moser, Andrew Green, Rudy Royston, Benjamin Koppel, Steve Davis (drummer), Junior Mance, Bjorn Solli, Mark Marino, Dave Eggar, Jay Azzolina, Jeff Hirschfield, Ron Affif, Ed Soph, Stefan Karllson and Brad Shepik, among many others.

-Whether accompanying song stylists such as Mariah Carey, Cassandra Wilson, and Blossom Dearie or playing with Colombian Harpist Edmar Castaneda, David's exciting rhythmic energies add color and mood to any musical performance.
-He's also comfortable playing in the pit of a Broadway show or with the New Jersey Symphony.
-David has over 20 years of experience and has performed for concerts and festivals in Italy, Vienna, Berlin, the North Sea, Monterey, Uruguay and Lithuania.
+David Silliman, percussionist: Silliman has toured extensively with Colombian Harpist Edmar Castaneda and performed with Mariah Carey, Cassandra Wilson, Blossom Dearie, and for concerts and festivals in Italy, Vienna, Berlin, the North Sea, Monterey, Uruguay, and Lithuania.
 Highlights of Silliman's past work include concert tours with Al DiMeola, Cassandra Wilson, and Leslie Uggams.
-He also has performed with Aretha Franklin in New York, and is featured on the VH1 Divas 2001 concert.
+He also has performed with Aretha Franklin in New York and is featured on the VH1 Divas 2001 concert.